-\$Capstone Leadership, 1 credit, Professors Bierman & Leupold, LAW7550A In the Capstone course, students apply leadership skills in service of a tangible product, outcome, or effort aimed at creating positive, sustainable impact on the profession, the Law School, the community, or the world.
+\$Capstone Leadership, 1 credit, Professors Bierman & Leupold, LAW7550A In this course, students apply leadership skills for a tangible product, outcome, or effort aimed at creating a positive, sustainable impact on the profession, the Law School, the community, or the world.
 This elective requires approximately 55 hours of work during the second year, including reflective learning activities and a final report.
 Projects may be derived from diverse sources and should encourage student initiative and creativity.
-The final report may take different forms, e.g., a written document of approximately 10 pages, slide presentation, video/DVD, etc. Each project report must include a written executive summary that describes the project and its outcomes, and documents the specific leadership skills the student used and what the student learned about their leadership strengths and developmental needs.
-Students must submit written project proposals, which the professors approve based on published criteria.
+The final report may take different forms, e.g., a written document of approximately 10 pages, slide presentation, video, etc. Each project report must include a written executive summary describing the project, its outcomes, specific leadership skills that the student used, and what the student learned about their leadership strengths and developmental needs.
+Students submit written project proposals, which the professors approve based on published criteria.
 All projects are approved by the start of the second year.
 A team of up to four students may carry out a single project, provided each student demonstrates equal effort and signs the final report.
-There are a minimum of two progress check-ins with the professor during the second year.
+There are a minimum of two progress checkins with the professors during the second year.
 The course is graded on a pass-fail basis.
 Leadership Fellows are automatically enrolled.
 This course may satisfy the Upper Level Writing Requirement.

-\Commercial Law: Sales, 2 credits, Professor Gabriel, LAW6700A This course is a study of the law of contracts for the sale of tangible, movable items.
+Commercial Law: Sales, 2 credits, Professor Gabriel, LAW6700A This course is a study of the law of contracts for the sale of tangible, movable items.
 The course focuses on Articles II and IIA of the Uniform Commercial Code.
-Minimum enrollment 8, maximum enrollment 50.
+Maximum enrollment 50.

-\Commercial Law: Secured Transactions, 3 credits, Professor Gabriel, LAW6710A This course is a study of the law of secured transactions, focusing on
+Commercial Law: Secured Transactions, 3 credits, Professor Gabriel, LAW6710A

-Article 9 of the Uniform Commercial Code.
-Minimum enrollment 8, maximum enrollment 35.
+This course is a study of the law of secured transactions, focusing on Article 9 of the Uniform Commercial Code.
+Maximum enrollment 50.